 Mother was smiling back at me.
-She was wearing simple clothes today; old worn leather made a skirt and top, while the rest of her was bare.
+She was wearing simple clothes; old worn leather made a skirt and top, while the rest of her was bare.
 Her bark-like skin matched the grayish-brown of tree trunks, causing her to blend in with the forest we stood in.
-Her hair was dense with dread-like vines, and she held herself with confidence, like she knew who she was.
+Her hair was dense with vine-like dreads, and she held herself with confidence, like she knew who she was.
 It was something that I had never seen the Humans pull off.

 She stepped forward, trying one of the berries I grew.
 She swallowed and then smiled.
 "Well done, Kaia.
 That was by far the best one yet," Mother said.
 She enveloped me in her arms.
 Mother gave the best hugs.

-Our embrace was interrupted by the rustle of leaves nearby.
+The rustle of nearby leaves interrupted our embrace.
 My mother pushed me behind her back as she turned to face the noise.
 After a moment, I felt her body relax.
 I poked my head out from behind her to see Father pushing his way through the dense bushes at the edge of our camp.
 His catch today hung over his shoulder.
-On the other was his bow, and on his back was a quiver of arrows.
+On the other was his bow, and at his side was a quiver of arrows.
 He walked up to our camp, careful not to make noise as his bare feet stepped on the fallen leaves.
 His skin was like mother's, dark and rough, and his short black hair looked tousled as if he had been running.

 Mother let out a sigh.
 "Lyndon," she said.
 "I thought you were going to be longer."

-"I thought so too, but the boar came right to me this time," said Father as he heaved the boar onto a large rock.
+"I thought so too, but the boar came right to me this time," said Father as he heaved a boar onto a large rock.